How To Adjust Your Status Based on Marriage to a U.S. Citizen

 One of the quickest and most common ways for a foreign national, who is currently in the U.S. and who entered lawfully, to obtain lawful permanent resident status is through marriage to a U.S. Citizen, in a process called Adjustment of Status.
 As with much of Immigration Law, marriage-based adjustment of status can be quite complicated.

 The process begins with U.S. Citizenship and Immigration form I-130, Petition for Alien Relative.
 The same petition can be used for a parent, child or sibling.
 The petition is necessary to establish the relationship between the U.S. Citizen and the relative, in this case, the foreign national spouse.
-In addition to form I-130, the U.S. Citizen and foreign national spouse must each complete form G-325A which provides general biographical information.
+In addition to form I-130, the U.S. Citizen and foreign national spouse must complete form I-130A which provides general biographical information.
 Immigration Law requires that the U.S. Citizen-petitioner prove that the marriage was valid at the time it was performed, that the marital relationship is bona fide (that is, actual and legitimate), and that it was not entered into solely for procuring an immigration benefit.

 The immigration laws contain safeguards to prevent marriage fraud.
 The mere existence of a marriage certificate will not be enough to establish a bona fide marital relationship.
 A strong filing will also include items like signed affidavits from friends and relatives attesting to the authenticity of the relationship, love letters, holiday cards and photos.
 In cases where the foreign national is already in the United States, it may be expected that the couple live together.
 The United States Customs and Immigration Service (USCIS) will expect to see comingling of funds through joint bank accounts, joint tax filings, joint utility bills and joint leases or mortgages.
 The birth certificate of children born into the marriage will also be strong evidence of a bona fide relationship.